 What would you do if you discovered in a newspaper that you are dead?
 Would you go back to the woman you just don’t love?
 Would you head to the city and construct a new life?
 Could you?
 This is the dilemma of Mattia Pascal in Pirandello’s Il fu Mattia Pascal (1904), one of Italy’s great early modernist novels.

 In this module we explore the original approaches to the dilemmas of modern and modernist life narrated to us with pathos and humour by three novelists: Pirandello (Il fu Mattia Pascal) Svevo (La coscienza di Zeno) and Gadda (La cognizione del dolore).These novels confront early twentieth century life, a time of extraordinary vitality and experimentation, a time when, to quote Virginia Woolf, ‘human nature changed’ and when, to quote Nietzsche, God was dead.
 A time when, however, cars, cinemas, guerrilla tactics in art, and Sigmund Freud were all still brand new.

 The module is assessed by a presentation and an essay and there are two contact hours per week.

-Contemporary Italian Cinema and Media (option, 10 credits)
+Contemporary Italian Cinema and Media (optional module)